chakrabomb/blockchain-developer-bootcamp-final-project/README.md

 ### Walkthrough:
 https://drive.google.com/file/d/1yGKLKCyphz6TsoCoG1TPDjQR06RzrQPc/view?usp=sharing

-(After I recorded this I added a text notification to the frontend a that pops up once the transaction is mined, its not shown in the video)
+(After I recorded this I added a text notification to the frontend that pops up once the transaction is mined, its not shown in the video)

 ### Prerequisites & Dependancies: